TheArtificial/theartificial.nl/source/blog/2017/07-27-dating-apps.html.md

 When talking about online dating, the experience should be polished so the user gets the sense that the service is right for them.
 The beauty of the interface, from colors to typography, creates a mood for the experience.
 The iconography and the metaphors they convey also communicate a tone for relationship goals.
 The layout acts as a matchmaker, presenting potential candidates.

 Interactions are also key in defining a pleasant user experience.
 An empathic dating app lets their users express their desires and allows them to commit to the level of engagement they want.
 Using gestures to like or dismiss someone reduces the emotional weight of the fear of being rejected or the guilt of liking someone.
-And the different sharable content give freedom to the user to define their wishes.
+And the different sharable content gives freedom to the user to define their wishes.

 Dating apps use a variety of mechanics to earn the user's trust.
 Fine-tuning by filtering is an obvious and efficient way to help users find the rare pearl and to feel confident that the service is listening to their needs.
-Explicit algorithms aren’t necessary the best way to earn a user's confidence.
+Explicit algorithms aren’t necessarily the best way to earn a user's confidence.
 What's more valuable is a service that says less, or at least that respects what the user has taken the time to define.
 A thoughtful chat experience gives power to the user, while gamification motivates and rewards them.

 In our connected era, dating apps have revolutionized the way people meet.
 Furthermore, they have changed the perception of relationships and contributed to the transformation our society.
-Taboos shift toward more acceptance , and the possibilities of meeting new lovers increases regardless of age, sexual preference, or relationship goal.
+Taboos shift toward more acceptance, and the possibilities of meeting new lovers increase regardless of age, sexual preference, or relationship goal.